 Weapons Registration -- All personnel residing on post must register their privately owned weapons within three working days.
 A weapon is defined as all firearms, pellet guns, BB guns, knives with blades in excess of 3.5 inches, and archery bows.
 Items such as switchblade knives, Chinese fighting instruments (throwing stars, nunchakus), and explosive devices are prohibited.

-For registration each applicant must submit the make, model, caliber, and barrel length of each weapon.
+For registration each applicant must submit FP Form 563 with the make, model, caliber, and barrel length of each weapon.
 The actual weapon need not be brought in.
 Individuals residing in family housing may retain their weapons in their quarters after registration.
 Residents of troop barracks must store their weapons in their unit arms room.

 State and local laws regulate the operation of motor vehicles, and these laws can vary by location.
 Many states regulate the following:

 Learn more about motor vehicle laws in your state at the Distraction.gov State Laws page.